Jacobbishopxy/studies-rs/solar-system/README.md

 ## Prerequisites

-Copy `.env.template` as `.env`, and modify it with your own arguments.
+Copy `server/.env.template` to `server/.env`, and modify it with your own arguments.

+Initializing diesel tool for migration (only if you don't have it):

 ```sh
 cargo install diesel_cli --no-default-features --features "postgres sqlite mysql"